yoavmosco/gorest-users-tests/findings/KNOWN_ISSUES.md

   - In observation mode: live API tests just document current behavior.
   - In strict mode: live API tests fail until they match the enum message.
   - The Mock folder *Error Quality – Mock Server (TDD)* acts as the **Definition of Done** reference.
-  - **Note:** The DEF request is kept for reference/documentation, but is skipped in automated runs using flow control (`postman.setNextRequest`).
+  - **Note:** The DEF request is kept for reference/documentation, but is skipped in automated runs using flow control (`pm.execution.setNextRequest`).

 ## Bug/Issue Template
 **Title:** `/users` – invalid `status` returns generic message